educabilia/ohm-composite/README.md

 "Find or create"
 ----------------

-Often times you need to find an instance by their uniqueness, or create it if it's not found.
+Often times you need to find an instance by its uniqueness, or create it if it's not found.

 For this purpose there's `composite_with_or_create`: